alexch/codelikethis/public/projects/capstone.md

 # Step 2: Proposal

+[TODO: deadline for this step?]

 Write up a brief (500 words or less) project proposal.
 Include

   * the team members
   * the business or personal issue the project will solve
   * a rough description of core features

 Schedule a time to discuss the project with a teacher.
-We will evaluate it for feasibility, or send it back for more work (or for replacement with a more feasible idea).
+We will evaluate it for feasibility, or send it back for more work (or for replacement with a different idea).

-If it's acceptable, we'll assign you a coach, who will check in with your team as needed, and attend demos and planning meetings for advice and counsel.
+If it's acceptable, we'll assign you a coach, who will check in with your team as needed, and attend demos, retros and planning meetings for advice and counsel.

+If your project is sponsorless (i.e. your own idea), your coach (or maybe another student?) may agree to act as the sponsor, or help you find one.
+(In XP/Agile this role is called the "customer" or "business owner"; it's useful to have a person who's detached from the day-to-day coding to make decisions about priority and scope.)

 # Step 3: Inception